 Whilst being filled with huge potential, lots of drummers are being held back by fairly common bad habits that inhibit a drummer’s optimal level of performance.

 These habits are easy to fix but can affect various areas of a drummer’s playing.
 You might be surprised to see you might be a culprit of one of these common drumming mistakes!

-This is a very common issue, and one that a lot of drummers are afraid to admit!
-The most common excuse being along the lines of: “I feel most comfortable with this size”.
+This is a very common issue and one that a lot of drummers are afraid to admit!
+The most common excuse is as follows: “I feel most comfortable with this size”.

 Yes, it is important to use drumsticks that feel comfortable, but I’ve experienced many drummers prone to being afraid to step outside of their comfort zone.

 I frequently see grown men using 7A-sized drumsticks for rock, and there is no power generated whilst they play despite how much force they might be exerting on the drums.

 The size and weight of a drumstick have a huge impact on a drummer’s performance, and whilst there is no “perfect stick” for each individual drummer, there is an optimal balance of weight and playability.